casualGamer-dev/Nuon/src/lib/pubsub/publish_subscribe.md

 Currently, three delivery policies are possible:

-   - `DELIV_PROMPT` -- causes messages to be processed via a callback in Tor's event loop.
+   - `DELIV_PROMPT` -- causes messages to be processed via a callback in Nuon's event loop.
 This is generally the best choice, since it avoids unexpected growth of the stack.

    - `DELIV_IMMEDIATE` -- causes messages to be processed immediately